1. What Cue is

 2. Why now: the $27B problem

-The gift-card industry is a $270 billion category where roughly 15% of face value goes unredeemed every year.
+The gift-card industry is a $270 billion category, and that $27 billion of unused value sits on top of it.
 That's not a niche; that's the biggest unclaimed wallet on consumer earth.

 Most wallet apps ask you to type card numbers in and then show you a list.
 CardCue Pro treats the wallet as a notification layer instead, software that remembers for you, at the moment it matters, with a voice you don't mind hearing from.